 I have tried to do that in my counseling office with them.
 Pastors will tell me things in the therapeutic setting they have never shared with other clergy.
 I am not referring to dark secrets concerning abuse, adultery, or marriage problems.
 They tell me their doubts about hell, drug and alcohol use, moral values, and egalitarianism.
 I help them work through the difficulties as best I can.
 But I know from experience they will find few people on either side of those positions who will stand with them unless they accept every other issue on their agenda.

-5. They still read the Bible and the Bible can make it difficult to support some things.
+5. They still read the Bible and the certain approaches to the Bible can make it difficult to support some things.

 When I first became egalitarian in doctrine, everyone threw 1 Timothy 2 and 1 Corinthians 14 at me.
 Women had to be silent.
 Women had to be submissive.
 Women were not allowed in leadership.
 Blah, blah, blah.
 At the time, I didn’t have many answers.
 I just knew that I believed men and women were equal.
 Galatians was my book at that time.
 I knew in Christ we were neither male nor female, slave nor free, Jew nor Gentile.
 But I hadn’t wrestled with the other issues yet.
 It took me several years to work through it.

 Fortunately, at that time, many scholars were beginning to examine the Scriptures and found legitimate exegetical approaches to these passages.
 But it still took me years to be fully convinced of finer aspects of egalitarian marriage.
 It took me even longer to work out where the Bible sat on those finer aspects.

 I went through the same process with the abortion issues.
 I finally settled on what I believe the Bible stipulates on abortion to my own satisfaction.